Wouter Nuijten

 wouter_n.jpg

-In my free time, I play football and futsal at Totelos, which you have probably noticed if you have seen me present anywhere, and I really like to cook.
-When I’m not on the field, with friends or in the kitchen, I enjoy collecting records, watching films, and playing piano.
-I have a weak spot for Nintendo games and I love to read.
+In my free time, I play football and futsal at Totelos, and I really like to cook.
+When I’m not on the pitch or in the kitchen, I enjoy collecting records, watching films, and playing piano.

 Contact